 Utah’s New Choices Waiver is a Medicaid program intended to help elderly and disabled individuals who currently reside in a Medicaid-funded nursing home, assisted living community, or small health care facility.
 This program provides a variety of care services and supports to enable persons to move from their current community back into their homes or into the homes of family members and caregivers.
 New Choices pays for supports, such as chore services, home access modifications, home delivered meals, non-medical transportation, and care services, like adult day care and attendant care.

-The New Choices Waiver allows for participant direction, often referred to as consumer direction or self-direction, of certain care services.
+The New Choices Waiver allows for participant direction of certain care services.
 For instance, friends and relatives can be hired to provide homemaker and attendant care services.
 However, spouses and legal guardians cannot be paid to provide care.

 New Choices is intended to help persons who require nursing home level of care to return to their homes.
 As such, the following services and supports are available to help individuals directly and to help family members care for them.